wuji-sutd/50033-tanks/README.md

 Simply fork this repository and work on it.
 You are required to complete several tasks as stated in this [handout](https://docs.google.com/document/d/1xu4x60q5HXakWQ7pQ3ntJRZxRMAFq8s9g2o2I3E7s64/edit?usp=sharing).
 Copy it and fill it up, then export in `.pdf` format to submit in eDimension.
 Due date can be found in eDimension.

 # Using git-lfs
 Some of the files in this repo is very large.
 Github blocks pushes that are larger than 100MB.
 Therefore we used git Large File Storage instead.
-When you `clone` the repository, it will download only references to the file.
+If you try to `clone` this repository without `git-lfs` installed, it will download only references to the file and **not the actual file**.

-Install `git-lfs` (click [here](https://git-lfs.github.com) for info or search online).
-Then, you need to run the following command:
+As such _before cloning_, you need to **install** `git-lfs` command line extension (click [here](https://git-lfs.github.com) for info or search online).
+Then, you need to run the following command to setup Git LFS for your user account:
 ```
 git lfs install
 ```